marmelab/react-admin/docs/ImageInput.md

 **Tip**: Use `beforeSave` instead of `beforeUpdate` to do the same for both create and update calls.

-You can use the same technique to upload images to an object storage service, and then update the record using the URL of that stored object.
+### How To Send File Using FormData

+In case you need to upload files to your API, as you would with an HTML form, you can use [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API that uses the same format a form would use if the encoding type were set to `multipart/form-data`.

+The following Data Provider extends an existing one to upload images passed to `dataProvider.create('posts')` and `dataProvider.update('posts')` to the API.
+The example leverages [`withLifecycleCallbacks`](#adding-lifecycle-callbacks) to modify the `dataProvider.update()` method for the `posts` resource only.